rum1887/RLOSF23-Screening-Exercise/README.md

 4. _Change value of an int variable in Lua and print it out in C++_

+## Instructions to build and run the application for Exercise 1
+1. _Clone the my fork of vowpal wabbit_ <br> git clone [https://github.com/rum1887/vowpal_wabbit](https://github.com/rum1887/vowpal_wabbit)
+2. _Follow the build and install instructions at_ : https://github.com/VowpalWabbit/vowpal_wabbit/wiki/Building
+3. _Add the build location to the `PATH` by replacing ramya with your user name_: /Users/ramya/vowpal_wabbit/build/vowpalwabbit/cli
+4. _Run any vw command to see the output_. `vw --version`

-## Instructions to build and run the application
+## Instructions to build and run the application for Exercise 2
 1. _Clone the repository_ <br> ```git clone https://github.com/rum1887/RLOSF23-Screening-Exercise```
 2. _Complile each task using gcc compliler on the command line by passing the following flags as arguments_: <br>
 - -I flag includes path to the directory which contains "liblua.a" file and include directory in the OS